sdqaamr/html_test/README.md

-# html_test
+# HTML Project
-This is a test repository to put my html project
+This repository contains my personal notes in HTML, showcasing my understanding of various HTML concepts and techniques.